jensendarren/star-notary-ethereum-dapp-cryptostar/README.md

 ### Remaining issues / ideas

 * Get e2e tests working by injecting web3: https://github.com/trufflesuite/drizzle/issues/91
-* Deploy of static Drizzle / VueJS Dapp to free host: https://www.netlify.com/
+* Deploy static Drizzle / VueJS Dapp to free host: https://www.netlify.com/
 * Deploy updated contracts to testnet
 * Deploy unit tests and e2e tests Travis CI
 * Emit a new owner event for when a star is sold and show in app using the StarBar component